-Approximately 60% of employees have access to a retirement plan at work.
+Approximately 71% of private industry and state and local government employees had access to a retirement plan at work in 2020.
 For those employees able to save for retirement in an account that grows tax-deferred until retirement, it could be one of the most valuable employee benefits available.

 Here are seven essential best practices to make sure you get the most out of participation in a retirement plan at work.